-You will receive points based on your years of full time (minimum of 30 hours per week) work experience, as it directly relates to the job you have been offered in B.C.
+You will receive points based on your years of full-time (minimum of 30 hours per week) work experience, as it directly relates to the job you have been offered in B.C.
 This experience may be from work performed within Canada or abroad.
+This directly related work experience must have been obtained within the last 10 years.